cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 routine defined in Section 8.1.2 of {{!RFC8017}}.
 The Finalize function performs that check before returning the signature.

-In the remainder of this section, we specfy Blind, BlindSign, and Finalize.
+In the remainder of this section, we specify Blind, BlindSign, and Finalize.

 ## Blind {#blind}